Kentucky Knife Law – The Complete Guide (In Plain English)

 Switchblades

-Switchblades or automatic knives are also legal to own and carry in Kentucky as long as they have a blade length of four inches or less.
-These types of knives open automatically when a button is pressed on the handle or by using an external force such as gravity or inertia.
-Popular examples include OTF (out-the-front) switchblades, butterfly switchblades, stilettos, and spring-assisted folders.
+Switchblades, or automatic knives, are also allowed in Kentucky with no restrictions on blade length.
+They automatically open when a button on the handle is pressed or an external force like gravity or inertia is applied.
+Popular switchblade varieties include OTF (out-the-front) switchblades, butterfly switchblades, stilettos, and spring-assisted folders.

 Carrying and Concealing Knives in Kentucky